-- 3rd Grade and Middle School students are recognized for accomplishing A or A/B Honor Roll status. - Early Childhood through 2nd Grade students will receive Headmaster's or Principal's Awards.
+- 3rd Grade and Middle School students are recognized for accomplishing A or A/B Honor Roll status. - Early Childhood through 2nd Grade students will receive Headmaster's, or Principal's, or Honorable Mention Awards.

 At the end of the school year: